plausible/docs/docs/error-pages-tracking-404.md

 Check out this blog post for more details on the value of [tracking 404 error pages](https://plausible.io/blog/track-404-errors).

+## How to disable "404 error pages" tracking for your site

+You can control what data is collected in the "**Site Installation**" area of the "**General** section in your [site settings](website-settings.md).

+When making changes to your optional measurements, your snippet will change so do ensure to insert the newest snippet into your site for 404 error pages tracking to stop.
+You should also remove the code that you inserted into your 404 error page template.

+After you disable 404 error pages tracking, we will automatically remove the goal called `404` from your site.

 Thanks to [Jeremiah Lee](https://www.jeremiahlee.com/) for contributing this to the Plausible Analytics community!